Stop picking on me, says Konta after Wimbledon exit

 “I still believe in the tennis I play.
 I believe in the way I competed.
 I don’t have much else to say to your question.”

-Pushed further, she said: “Please don’t patronize me...
+Pushed further, she said: “Please don’t patronise me...

 “No, no, you are.
-In the way you’re asking your question, you’re being quite disrespectful and you’re patronizing me.
+In the way you’re asking your question, you’re being quite disrespectful and you’re patronising me.

 “I’m a professional competitor who did her best today, and that’s all there is to that.”